ryanzec/coding-standards/README.md

 var c = 3;
 ```

-You MUST always use a semi-colon at the end of every statement.
+You must always use a semi-colon at the end of every statement.

 ```javascript
 //good